falkzach/CursorProject0/README.md

 # CursorProject0

-A .NET 8 Web API project with PostgreSQL, Redis, and NATS integration.
+A microservices-based .NET 8 application with PostgreSQL, Redis, and NATS integration.

 ## Prerequisites